Faheemzz/Faheemzz/README.md

 Front-end Developer and Designer
 --------------------------------

+I am an undergraduate computer engineering student passionate about web applications and focusing on CS fundamentals like Algorithms, problem-solving, Networking, OOPs.
+I am a curious individual in consent pursuit of learning new and existing things.
+I have a proactive attitude and find positive ways to simulate and engage with people.

 * 🌍  I'm based in Aligarh, India
 * 🖥️  See my portfolio at [codezef](http://codezef.com/)
 * ✉️  You can contact me at [codezeff@gmail.com](mailto:codezeff@gmail.com)